Cloud-CNC/core/README.md

 ### NPM Scripts
 Name | Description
 --- | ---
-`coverage` | Generate test coverage using Istanbul `start` | Run server in production mode (PWA and file logging) `start:development` | Run server in development mode (No PWA)
+`config` | Generate some salt, a certificate, and a valid config file `coverage` | Generate test coverage using Istanbul `start` | Run server in production mode (PWA and file logging) `start:development` | Run server in development mode (No PWA)